mykelalvis/FT/Traveller/WORKING/Mongoose/Central Supply Catalogue Update 2023/Central Supply Catalog.md

 provides improved protection against micrometeorites and inclement weather.
 It increases a module's Protection to +8.
-Solar panel arrays and/or wind turbines (see page 119) are often added as roof- mounted options to supplement the power generator.
+Solar panel arrays and/or wind turbines (see page 119) are often added as roof-mounted options to supplement the power generator.

 Advanced Base